 Mountains can also affect precipitation.
-Mountains and mountain ranges can cast a rain shadow .
-As winds rise up the windward side of a mountain range, the air cools and precipitation falls.
-On the other side of the range, the leeward side, the air is dry, and it sinks.
-So there is very little precipitation on the leeward side of a mountain range.
-The figure below shows how this happens ( Figure below ).
+Mountains and mountain ranges can cast a rain shadow.
+As winds rise up a mountain range, the air cools and precipitation falls.
+On the other side of the range, the air is dry, and it sinks.
+So there is very little precipitation on the far (leeward) side of a mountain range.
+The figure below shows how this happens (Figure below).

 What role do prevailing winds play in a rain shadow?